pycage/shellfish/doc/Main.md

 ## News

+### September 2022
+* The new method {@link core.Object#waitQueued} allows for asynchronous actions to wait in a named queue.
+The method {@link core.Object#clearQueue} clears a named queue, cancelling all waiting actions.
+* It is now possible to build Shellfish packages with ES2015 syntax for running in legacy environments by using the Babel compiler while bundling.
+  Pass the `--legacy` option to `make-bundle.js` to enable.
+* **API Break:** The element {@link ui.FSItem} has no property `filesystem` anymore.
+The path given to `thumbnail` is an URL now, e.g. a Blob URL.

 ### August 2022
 * Some of the most common basic element types are preproduced and held in stock by `shellfish/declarative` for better element creation performance with Shui.